Personal, Social, Health and Economic Education

 - Full provision of curriculum materials ensures consistency of content delivery.

-- Tutor Training is given prior to delivery of Sex and Relationship Education Modules and the Financial Literacy module in year 10.
+- Tutor Training is given prior to delivery of Sex and Relationship Education Modules.
 Individual advice and support is also available.

 - The PSHE curriculum raises student awareness of safeguarding issues by mirroring Childrens’ Services Team Safeguarding briefings delivered to staff.